 The goal of Maarifa is to reach every young person living with HIV who is not presently receiving adequate psychosocial support.
 It is our belief that if this gap is filled and adolescents can engage in living positively the spread of HIV among this generation and generations to come can be greatly reduced.

 We believe we can achieve this together when we:

-Bring psychosocial support to adolescents living with HIV/AIDS (ALHIV) who are not already receiving support.
+Bring psychosocial support to adolescents living with HIV/AIDS (ALHIV).

 Empower communities to embrace ALHIV and value them in society.

 Provide ALHIV with the tools to construct an armor of positive living.

 Influence the decline of new HIV infections through the positive living of the ALHIV.

 Facilitate translation and editing of the cultural context of the Maarifa curriculum so that it can be used all over the world.

 To achieve ownership and sustainability, Maarifa was designed to be adopted and deployed by volunteers in local communities.
 We hope to encourage ALHIV who have taken the Maarifa course to become peer mentors/facilitators.